spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 ## Ocean Savings from Running on Spot

-Ocean Autoscaler intelligently leverages these spot instances when appropriate, reducing costs while maintaining high availability.
+Ocean autoscaler intelligently leverages these spot instances when appropriate, reducing costs while maintaining high availability.
 This tab lets you view the cost benefits of using spot instances in your cluster.
 Ocean savings from running on spot are calculated as the difference between the price of regular and spot nodes within a specified time range.
 This calculation considers the number of CPUs, memory, and GPUs running as spot nodes.

 To view these savings, click the **Running on Spot** tab (unless already displayed).